tahayparker/CSInternalsGuide/content/pages/project-file.md

     colors: colors-f
     variant: variant-a
     title: Program Output
-    text: >+
+    text: >
       The output of the program.

       Include all possible outputs of the program, by selecting the different options of the menu.

       If you run the program multiple times to get outputs, it is recommended to write `Run (number)` to show that the program output is from different sessions.

       **Output must be COPY-PASTED.
 NO SCREENSHOTS.**

       If you have colors in your output, ensure that the same color is applied in the output.

       It is recommended to use a monospace font, such as `Consolas` or any other font from the Internet.
-    elementId: 'output'
+    elementId: output
     styles:
       self:
         height: auto